GETTING STARTED

 Flux Core/Metal Core Arc Welding (F.C.A.W./M.C.A.W.)
 Welding on Carbon Steel Plate

 Both F.C.A.W. and M.C.A.W. are called “MIG” welding and part of the second module after learning “stick” welding.
-This module is 50 hours practical training and repeats the 4 positions taught in the S.M.A.W. module.
-Upon successful completion of F.C.A.W./M.C.A.W. training the applicant will test for C.W.B. certification in 4 positions: flat, horizontal, vertical-up and overhead.
+This module is 50 hours practical training and repeats the four position taught in the S.M.A.W. module.
+Upon successful completion of F.C.A.W./M.C.A.W. training the student will test for C.W.B. certification in flat and horizontal positions.

 Gas Metal Arc Welding (G.M.A.W.)
 MIG Welding on Carbon Steel Plate

-Note, that by start of G.M.A.W. training most applicants will have received results from C.W.B. with regards to their S.M.A.W. testing.
+Note, that by start of G.M.A.W. training most students will have received results from C.W.B. with regards to their S.M.A.W. testing.

 Gas Tungsten Arc Welding (G.T.A.W.)/Shielded Metal Arc Welding (S.M.A.W.)
 TIG/SMAW Welding on Carbon Steel Plate

-Also called “TIG” welding, this is the last welding process taught and is 80 hours.
+Also called “TIG” welding, this module is 80 hours.
 It is a combination of G.T.A.W.
 ER70S-2 and S.M.A.W E7018-1.
-It is taught in the flat, horizontal, vertical-up open root position.
-Upon successful completion of training the applicant will test for one Can-Weld In-House certification.
+It is taught in the flat, horizontal and vertical-up open root positions.
+Upon successful completion of training the student will test for a Can-Weld In-House Certification.

 Additional Welding Techniques